SheetJS/docs.sheetjs.com/docz/docs/03-demos/10-excel.md

 npm start
 ```

-If you have [VSCodium](https://vscodium.com/) installed, the folder can be opened with
+If [VSCodium](https://vscodium.com/) is installed, the folder can be opened:

 ```powershell
 codium .